corda/corda-solutions/bn-apps/cordapp-updates-distribution/corda-updates-shell/README.md

 java -jar corda-updates-shell-xxx.jar --mode=INIT --configPath="path_to_some_folder"

 ```
 * **SYNC**.
-Synchronises the contents of a local repository with the remote repositories, configured in *settings.yaml*.
+Synchronises the contents of the local repository with the remote repositories, configured in `settings.yaml`.
 All versions missing from the local repository will be downloaded during the synchronisation.
 ```bash
 # Will pull down locally missing versions for all CorDapps configured in settings.yaml file.
 java -jar corda-updates-shell-xxx.jar --mode=SYNC